 #4: In all cases, clarify why you’re giving this feedback now.

-Regardless of when you share feedback, it’s going to be received better if you share why you’re deciding to give this feedback in this moment.
+Regardless of when you share feedback, it’s going to be received better if you share why you’re deciding to give this feedback at this moment.

 For example, if the feedback you’re delivering is about their interactions with coworkers, you could say: “I want you to look good in front the team – and so I wanted to give you this feedback so you’d have as much time as possible in advance of the next team meeting.“